MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

 <strong>Initialize</strong>: setting the parameters to random values.<br>
 <strong>Loss</strong>: testing the effetiveness of any current weight assignment in terms of actual performance.<br>
 <strong>Step</strong>: to figure out whether a weight should be increased/descressed a bit.
-Basically, this may most likely to be too slow, but calculating ==*gradient*== assist us to comprehend in which direction, and by approximately how much, to change each weight.<br>
+Basically, this may most likely to be too slow, but calculating *gradient* assist us to comprehend in which direction, and by approximately how much, to change each weight.<br>
-<strong>Stop</strong>:
+<strong>Stop</strong>: deciding how many epochs to train the model for.